UK Rail Strikes Information

-On which routes can I have an e-ticket?
+On which routes can I use an e-ticket?

-Most train operating companies now permit you to use e-tickets on most of their routes.
-If E-Tickets are not in use on your route, you will only be given the option to collect your ticket.
+Most train operating companies allow you to use e-tickets on their routes.
+If e-tickets are not available on your route, you will only be given the option to collect your ticket.

 How do I collect tickets?

-You can collect your tickets from a ticket machine at any train station prior to departure, you will just need the card you made payment with and the booking reference from your ticket confirmation.
-If the card payment was made with is not available, you can contact us to permit collection with any card.
+You can collect your tickets from a ticket machine at any train station before departure; you will need the booking reference from your ticket confirmation but you can collect with any card.

 How do I buy a ticket for someone else?

 You can purchase the ticket as you would a ticket for yourself.
-For collection, if you choose to receive an E-Ticket, you can just forward the E-Mail onto the person travelling.
-If you choose ticket collection, you will need to contact us so the person travelling doesn’t need to collect with your payment card.
+If you have selected E-Tickets, you can forward the E-Mail to the person who is travelling.
+If you have opted to collect your tickets, the other person will need your booking reference and can use their payment card.

-You can collect your tickets at a train station ticket machine or receive an e-ticket via E-Mail, we no longer send tickets by post.
+You can collect your tickets at a train station ticket machine or download an e-ticket; we no longer send tickets by post.